wtmitchell/tradgames/README.md

 If you are using Visual Studio 2012 on Windows, load the solution file VS2012\breakthrough.sln and build the two projects contained within.

 If you are using Linux, use CMake.
 Create a new build directory, then in a terminal execute 'cmake path/to/breakthrough; make'.
-Alternatively the provided makefile should work minor modifications to the CXXFLAGS line.
+Alternatively the provided makefile should also work.

 If you are using OSX, the provided makefile should work.
 Alternatively the CMake build should also work, if you have CMake installed.